flybot2010-lab/Youtube2M3U/README.md

 m3u8 (pip install m3u8)
 ## System Requirements
-Recommended System

-16+ GB of ram. (all the video info is stored in ram before being wrote to the m3u8)
+LOTS OF RAM. (all the video info is stored in ram before being wrote to the m3u8)

 VPN.
 (Don't get ratelimited!)

 Ethernet.
-(Speeder Downloads Of Video Info)
+(Optional) (Speedier Downloads Of Video Info)

 ## Why?
 "Science Isn't About Why, It's About Why Not.."